Managing content views

 MariaDB (Database)

-CentOS (Operating System)
+CentOS Stream (Operating System)

-Each Content View is then managed and published separately.
-When you create a version of the application, you publish a new version of the Composite Content Views.
-You can also select the Auto Publish option when creating a Composite Content View, and then the Composite Content View is automatically republished when a Content View it includes is republished.
+Each content view is then managed and published separately.
+When you create a version of the application, you publish a new version of the composite content views.
+You can also select the Auto Publish option when creating a composite content view, and then the composite content view is automatically republished when a content view it includes is republished.

 Repository restrictions

-Docker repositories cannot be included more than once in a Composite Content View.
-For example, if you attempt to include two Content Views using the same docker repository in a Composite Content View, orcharhino Server reports an error.
+Docker repositories cannot be included more than once in a composite content view.
+For example, if you attempt to include two content views using the same docker repository in a composite content view, orcharhino Server reports an error.

-Use this procedure to create a composite Content View.
+Use this procedure to create a composite content view.
 To use the CLI instead of the orcharhino management UI, see the CLI procedure.

 Procedure

-2. In the Create content view window, enter a name for the view in the Name field. orcharhino automatically completes the Label field from the name you enter.
+3. In the Create content view window, enter a name for the view in the Name field. orcharhino automatically completes the Label field from the name you enter.

-3. Optional: In the Description field, enter a description of the view.
+4. Optional: In the Description field, enter a description of the view.

-4. On the Type tab, select Composite content view.
+5. On the Type tab, select Composite content view.

-10. Click Add, then click Publish new version.
+11. Click Add, then click Publish new version.

-12. In the Publish window, set the Promote switch, then select the lifecycle environment.
+13. In the Publish window, set the Promote switch, then select the lifecycle environment.

-13. Click Next, then click Finish.
+14. Click Next, then click Finish.

 CLI procedure

-1. Before you create the Composite Content Views, list the version IDs for your existing Content Views:
+1. Before you create the composite content views, list the version IDs for your existing content views:

 # hammer content-view version list \